+A quick review of covariance.
 First consider two (scalar) random variables, x and y.
-Let $E[\bullet]$ stand for the expected or average of a random variable, $\bullet$ .
+Let $E[\cdot]$ stand for the expected or average of a random variable, $\cdot$ .
 Suppose we want a measure of the covariation of two random variables, x and y.
-One way is to first subtract off the mean from both giving: x1=x-E[x], and y1=y-E[y].
-Then we find the average of the product $E[x1\ y1]$ .
+One way is to first subtract off the mean from both giving: x1=x-E[x], and y1 = y-E[y].
+Then we find the average of the product E[x1 y1].
 This is called covariance.
-If x1 and y1 tend to go up together (a high value of x1 predicts a high value of y1, etc..), then the product will tend to be big on average-they are correlated.
+If x1 and y1 tend to go up together (a high value of x1 predicts a high value of y1, etc..), then the product will tend to be big on average--they are correlated.
 (If x=y, then this is just the standard definition of variance.)
-(The correlation coefficient in statistics is a normalized version of covariance.
-We'll review more statistics later in the course.)
+(The correlation coefficient in statistics is a normalized version of covariance.)

 Suppose we have a vector (like rv, of dimension 2 or perhaps higher) whose elements are random variables.
 These vectors make up an ensemble, from which we may have a particular subset of random samples, as shown in the above scatterplot.
 We can define a cross-covariance analogous to covariance.
-But for our purposes in this lecture, all we need is a measure of how the various elements of covary with each other.
-The autocovariance matrix of a of vector random variable, x, can be defined by first subtracting off the mean vector, and then averaging over all the outer-products of each vector with itself:
+But for our purposes in this lecture, all we need is a measure of how the various elements of a vector covary with each other.
+The autocovariance matrix of a vector random variable, x, can be defined by first subtracting off the mean vector E[x], and then averaging over all the outer-products of each vector, x-E[x], with itself:

-'''

-E[[\mathbf{x}-E[\mathbf{x}]][\mathbf{x}-E[\mathbf{x}]]^T].

-'''
+$E[[\mathbf{x}-E[\mathbf{x}]][\mathbf{x}-E[\mathbf{x}]]^T]$

-(Note this could be estimated using the auto-associative Hebbian memory rule we studied earlier--i.e. just add up all the outer products, and then normalize by the number of learning pairs.)
+(Note this could be estimated using the auto-associative Hebbian memory rule we studied earlier--i.e. add up all the outer products, and then normalize by the number of learning pairs.)
 The diagonal values of the autocovariance matrix correspond to the variances of each element.
-The off-diagonals are the covariances for each pair of elements.
+The offdiagonals are the covariances for each pair of elements.
 Because of the symmetry of the outer-product (multiplication commutes), the autocovariance matrix is symmetric.

-Let's compute the autocovariance matrix for rv.
-The calculations are simpler because the average value of rv is zero.
+Let's compute the autocovariance matrix for $\mathbf{rv}$ .
+The calculations are simpler because the average value of $\mathbf{rv}$ is zero.
 As we would expect, the matrix is symmetric: